This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 If some suggested keywords, images, or headings are hyperlinked, we would not count them towards occurances.

 Anchored content is not calculated towards the score, as it describes the page it links to rather than the page it's on.
-So if you're making a hyperlink out of a term, you're telling the crawler: Hey, this page is about what I wrote in <a> tag of my code.
+So if you're making a hyperlink out of a term, you're telling the crawler: Hey, this page is about what I wrote in my code's <a> tag.

-In other words, it counts more toward the optimization of the linked page than the content you're optimizing.
+In other words, it counts more toward optimizing the linked page than the content you're optimizing.

-This approach helps us be more accurate with the suggestions as it also helps us to exclude the navigation, menu, and footers from the suggestions & calculations.
+This approach helps us make more accurate suggestions, allowing us to exclude the navigation, menu, and footers from the suggestions and calculations.

 B